IBM/worklog/README.md

 2. The functionality of the App UI that the User interacts with is handled by React.
 React is where the API calls are initialized.
 3. The API calls are processed in the Flask API microservice on Kubernetes and are handled accordingly.
 4. The data is stored, gathered, and/or modified in MongoDB depending on the API calls.
-5. The response from the API calls are handled accordingly be the App UI.
+5. The response from the API calls are handled accordingly by the App UI.

 ## Included components